A SUPERIOR STATE OF AFFAIRS

 by Tom Maringer, ISBN 1418427624, 6″X9″ paperback, 500 pages

-Here are the cover, back-cover intro, and first three chapters of my sci-fi/adventure novel……. a guy can’t just sit around you know!
-Enjoy!!!
+Here are the cover, back-cover intro, and first three chapters of my sci-fi/adventure novel…….
+The short description: The Big Bang Theory meets Northern Exposure in Warehouse 13.

 It is January, 2017.
 The Copper Country, on the shores of Lake Superior, is socked in by the biggest blizzard of the century.
 Beneath a heavy blanket of snow, the simmering separatist movement in Michigan’s Upper Peninsula (the U.P.) is coming to a boil.
 Ever since the United States merged with Canada and Central America and formed the new “North American Federation”, the state government had given scant attention to the problems of its northern outpost.
 Digger Puttonen is a freelance geologist who grew up poking around the old copper mines.
 Possessed of an uncanny ability to “find” things, he and two other Michigan Tech graduate students formed a small partnership called the Midnight Mining Company and developed a radically new technology based on an enhanced understanding of the laws of physics.
 With grudging university backing, they set up shop underground in part of the old Quincy Mine to work on their projects.
 Lost in an idealistic dream world of invention and research, the partners do not realize that their efforts have been noted with alarm at the highest levels of government and business.